mmt20/beetleware-frontend-intern/nexjs/rendering-and-data-fetching.md

 ---

 ## 1. Introduction to Rendering

+> [!NOTE]
+> This guide covers rendering and data fetching strategies in Next.js 16, including both the modern App Router and legacy Pages Router approaches.

 Next.js provides **multiple rendering strategies** to optimize performance and user experience.
 Each method has specific use cases.